 Introducing GRRA’s newest bonded pair…Tinsel & Twinkle

 We are a lovely bonded pair of 10-year-old seniors that need foster home or a foster to adopt arrangement.
 GRRA can clearly see we have been together all our lives, and we want to remain together.
 We just had to have surgery to repair our eyes.
 We had something called “Ectropion”.
 It's a condition where the lower eyelid turns or sags outward, away from the eye, exposing the surface of the inner eyelid.
 This condition can cause eye dryness, excessive tearing, and irritation.
 Don’t worry!
-Our eyes are swollen right now but will heal nicely.
-Soon we’ll be able to see this wonderful world much better!
+Our eyes have healed nicely.
+We can see so much better!

 Unfortunately, we weren’t well taken care of as we are both heart worm positive.
 This will involve about 90 days of treatment and exercise restrictions per GRRA Heartworm protocol.
 Due to our age, we both have arthritis in the hind area.
 It does not affect our mobility although we’d prefer not to have many stairs.